 - 1. Clearly identify why the topic is important to mental health professionals and/or school counselors. - 2.
-Clearly explain how the topic fits developmental psychopathology or psychoneuroimmunology - a.
-Developmental psychopathology enhances our understanding of normal or abnormal development, which may include reference to stage models of development (Freud, Erikson, Piaget, Selman, Kohlberg) - b.
+Clearly explain how the topic fits developmental psychopathology or psychoneuroimmunology. - a.
+Developmental psychopathology enhances our understanding of normal or abnormal development, which may include reference to stage models of development (Freud, Erikson, Piaget, Selman, Kohlberg), or multidimensional models of development (Bronfenbrenner).
+Developmental psychopathology also provides a framework for understanding risk and protective factors for psychopathology. - b.
 Psychoneuroimmunology is an interdisciplinary field of study that explores the link between the brain, the nervous system, and the immune system. - 3.
-The content of your presentation should provide a brief overview of the material in the textbook and include supplementary information which expands our understanding of the topic.
-The purpose is to generate interest in the topic, and enhance understanding and learning. - 4.
+The content of your presentation should go beyond the information in the textbook.
+Use supplementary, research-based, information to expand our understanding of the topic. - 4.
 The supplementary information should be based on research, or peer reviewed articles. - 5.
-Use a visual aid; power point is fine. - 6.
-Have a one -page handout. - 7.
+Use a visual aid; power point is fine, but is not required. - 6.
+Provide a handout. - 7.
 Presentation should be 15 20 minutes in length.